Radiomaster GX12 |

 RF module with ELRS/Gemini/Xrossband

-The feature most touted by Radiomaster is the internal module which supports a number of transmission modes from single channel ELRS, to dual-band Gemini Xrossband.
+The feature most touted by Radiomaster is the internal module.
+This supports a number of transmission modes from single channel ELRS, to dual-band Gemini Xrossband.

 Compared with single band/single-channel ELRS, Gemini Xrossband offers better link quality (but not necessarily greater ultimate range) in areas of high interference.
 However, it's unlikely to offer any significant benefit for sailplane pilots given the relatively short ranges that we fly.